Show / Hide Table of Contents

 There are certain caveats for using this class:

-.
+• Encoded data type is fixed to .
 As each property name is encoded into as a key, it is advisable to give short names for properties.
-For example, int HP
+For example, int HP is better than int HealthPoint to reduce storage size and/or network traffic.
+As seen in the example above, actively use documented properties instead.

-is inefficient to encode and decode.
-Additional caution is needed when declaring property type. - As supported types are limited, in particular, nullable types and nested collection types not being allowed, if a custom data model that isn't supported by this class is needed, manual implementation of encoding and decoding should be done separately.
+• As supported types are limited, in particular, nullable types and nested collection types not being allowed, if a custom data model that isn't supported by this class is needed, manual implementation of encoding and decoding should be done separately.